Sanctions, Tourism, and Resilience

 This timely and significant book examines how sanctions reshape the landscape of global tourism and how destinations subjected to these measures respond to isolation, economic strain, and stigma.
 Tourism is often imagined as a borderless industry, yet it remains deeply shaped by international politics.
 Sanctions expose this reality by disrupting flows of visitors, capital, and knowledge, forcing destinations to rethink their survival within a constrained global order.

 The book investigates the strategies through which sanctioned destinations endure, adapt, and sometimes transform, highlighting the coping mechanisms, innovations, and long-term adjustments that enable them to sustain functionality and competitiveness within the global tourism market.
 By centering resilience, the book shifts the narrative from the impacts of sanctions to the responses and solutions, offering a novel perspective on how tourism systems operate under geopolitical constraints.
-This is supported with a wide range of comparative case studies of countries with long-standing and recent sanctions experiences with diverse experiences of sanctions.
+This is supported with a wide range of comparative case studies of countries with long-standing experiences of sanctions.

 This significant volume is of interest to policy makers, practitioners, destination management and marketing organizations, and students of crisis and politics who seek to understand how tourism endures amid geopolitical tension, and how resilience itself becomes a space of creativity, negotiation, and survival.

-Rasoul Afsari is an Assistant Professor of Urban Planning whose research focuses on urban resilience, tourism planning, and sustainable urban development.
-He has published widely on the ways cities respond to crises and long-term pressures, with particular interest in how planning frameworks can support more adaptive, equitable, and sustainable urban futures.
+Rasoul Afsari is an assistant professor of urban planning at Supreme National Defense University, Iran, and his work examines urban resilience, tourism planning, and sustainable urban development.
+He has published widely on how cities respond to crises and long-term pressures, with an interest in planning approaches that support more adaptive and equitable urban futures.